-Entry Criteria Essential Desirable Assess by excellent diversity training Team working: Ability to develop effective working relationships on an individual and multi-disciplinary basis with all levels of staff; an awareness of own limitations and when to ask for help; receptive to appropriate challenge Experience of facilitating multidisciplinary Corporate responsibility: Ability and willingness to work within the Trust and NHS performance framework and targets.; a corporate player who can work effectively with those who may express strong opposing views team training in the maternity setting Leadership: Ability to take responsibility and demonstrate leadership when appropriate.
-An understanding of and ability to demonstrate your ability to: • Empower others • Lead through change • Influence strategically • Demonstrate innovation and problem solving abilities Organisation & planning: Ability to cope with and effectively organise the workload of a Locum Consultant Coping with pressure: Ability to work effectively under pressure and cope with setbacks; ability to maintain composure and set high standards of behaviour when under pressure Problem solving: Evidence of an enquiring and critical approach to solving work problems Service improvement: Ability and drive to use information and experience to improve the clinical service; ability to adapt and respond to changing circumstances to improve patient care Equality and diversity: Promotes equality and values diversity Understanding of the NHS Good knowledge of the structures and culture of the NHS.
-Roles, responsibilities and relationships across the MDT and the multi-professional team A, I

-Entry Criteria Essential Desirable Assess by Commitment to ongoing professional development Learning and personal development: Demonstrates interest in the specialty required for the job.
+Entry Criteria Essential Desirable Assess by basis with all levels of staff; an awareness of own limitations and when to ask for help; receptive to appropriate challenge.
+Corporate responsibility: Ability and willingness to work within the Trust and NHS performance framework and targets; a corporate player who can work effectively with those who may express strong opposing views.
+Leadership: Ability to take responsibility and demonstrate leadership when appropriate.
+An understanding of and ability to demonstrate your ability to: Empower others; Lead through change; Influence strategically; Demonstrate innovation and problem solving abilities.
+Organisation & planning: Ability to cope with and effectively organise the workload of a Consultant.
+Coping with pressure: Ability to work effectively under pressure and cope with setbacks; ability to maintain composure and set high standards of behaviour when under pressure.
+Problem solving: Evidence of an enquiring and critical approach to solving work problems.
+Service improvement: Ability and drive to use information and experience to improve the clinical service; ability to adapt and respond to changing circumstances to improve patient care.
+Equality and diversity: Promotes equality and values diversity.
+Understanding of the NHS Good knowledge of the structures and culture of the NHS.
+Roles, responsibilities and relationships across the MDT and the multi-professional team.
+A, I Commitment to ongoing professional development Learning and personal development: Demonstrates interest in the specialty required for the job.
 Demonstrates a commitment to maintaining professional skills and knowledge relevant to the job (see notes).
-Demonstrates engagement in appraisal.
+A, I Demonstrates engagement in appraisal.
 Self-awareness and ability to accept and learn from feedback.
-A, I